 What role does an architect play?

-The emotional and social implications of design are also taken into consideration along with the practical and monetary aspects.
-This holistic view of each project comes with the training (architect qualifications usually take a minimum of 7 years) and the codes of conduct associated with the boards they are registered with (ARB, RIBA).
+With an architect, the emotional and social implications of design are also taken into consideration along with the practical and monetary aspects.
+This holistic view of each project comes with the training (architect qualifications usually take a minimum of 7 years to acquire) and the codes of conduct associated with the boards they are registered with (ARB, RIBA).

 The added value, and often security, that an architect will bring to your project should not be overlooked.

-If you're looking for a design consultant that offers 'full architectural services', which most people do, then an architect is your best bet.
-Architects have to prove that they can undertake the following to be able to use the protected title and therefore be registered with the Architects Registration Board (ARB);
+If you're looking for a design consultant that offers 'full architectural services', which most do, then an architect is your best bet.
+Architects have to prove that they can undertake the following to be able to use the protected title and therefore be registered with the Architects Registration Board (ARB):

 - concept design